newExpand/next-unified-query/PERFORMANCE.md

 **Comprehensive performance profiling and optimization analysis for next-unified-query**

-> Real-world performance metrics measured in actual browser environments with **fair, controlled testing** against popular alternatives
+> Real-world performance metrics measured in actual browser environments with **standardized, fair testing methodology** against popular alternatives

+> 🔬 **All data below is from real E2E tests** executed with identical conditions and standardized measurement logic

 ---